urban-wombat/gotables/README.md

 I make no apology for this.
 Many's the time I've looked at a XML, JSON or YAML file and seen tables represented as trees.
 It's harder to humanly read, and requires more discipline to avoid breaking code with a missing leaf node or wrong type.

-The amount of programmer effort saved is immense, if you don't want to get into the weeds of the Go FlatBuffers API -- there be Dragons.
+The amount of programmer effort saved by gotables is immense, if you don't want to get into the weeds of the Go FlatBuffers API
+-- there be Dragons.

 * See [FlatBuffers Monster](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) Monster documentation.